uk107/C-programming/Functions_Flow_Control/README.md

 #### 2. Defining Functions in C

+**Definition:**
-* Functions in C are blocks of code that perform specific tasks.
+Functions in C are blocks of code that perform specific tasks.
 They help in organizing code, reducing repetition, and improving readability.

 **Function Declaration:**
 Specifies the function name, return type, and parameters without the body.